AVASTechnology/n2-kickoff/README.md

 # n2-kickoff - BETA
-Angular2 Project Generator wrote in PHP and fully extendable
+Angular2 Project Generator wrote in PHP

 # Requirements
 Should work on php 5.6+.
 Testing was all done on php 7.0 but there are no features specific to php 7 used.